How to Get Started Playing Tennis in Sport

 What do I need?

 There are a few key pieces of equipment every tennis player needs.
 First and foremost – a racquet.
 You don’t have to fork out for the most expensive pro-racquet straight away though.
-Start off cheap and see how you like it first, as you get better and have been playing for longer you can invest in more professional equipment.
+You can rent one from the gym/leisure centre/court you're playing at, or start off buying a cheap one and see how you like it first.
+As you get better and have been playing for longer you can invest in more professional equipment.

 What do I wear?